sprmsv/PCSC-MonteCarlo/README.md

 This library deals with the statistical study of non-linear operators by approximating expectations and statistical moments using Monte Carlo methods.

-All the following instructions presume that the current working directory is the project's root directory.
+All the following instructions presume that the repository is cloned and the current working directory is the project's root directory.

 First, make sure that [Doxygen](https://www.doxygen.nl/manual/install.html) and [Graphviz](https://graphviz.org/download/) are installed:
 ```bash